 For more information on anal cancer:

-HPV infection is believed to cause up to half (48%) of penile cancer cases (ref: CDC).
+Clinical studies suggest that HPV infection causes up to half (48%) of penile cancer cases (ref: CDC).
 This cancer is relatively rare in the UK: there were around 630 new cases in the UK in 2014, an average of two new cases every day (ref: Cancer Research UK).
 However, penile cancer is becoming more common with 25% more cases now being diagnosed each year than in the early 1990s.
 There were 130 penile cancer deaths in 2014.

 For more information on penile cancer:

 HPV causes genital warts, the second most common sexually transmitted infection.
 In men, warts can develop on the penis, scrotum, urethra (the tube which urine goes through from the bladder to the penis), the upper thighs and on, or inside, the anus.
 Both men and women are affected but the problem is much more common in men and particularly in men who have sex with men.
 UK-wide data on the number of cases of warts is not available but HPV Action estimates that about 40,000 cases are diagnosed in men each year.